 Based on Article 58(2)(b) of the GDPR, the Data Protection Authority imposed a penalty against the cyclist.
 It argued that taking and sending pictures of car numbers involves the processing of personal data.

 The Responsible for did not comply with its information duties under Articles 13(1)(d) and 14(2)(b) of the GDPR.

 It ruled that there was no legitimate legal basis for the processing referred to in Art.
 6.1 GDPR, since the controller did not obtain the consent of the vehicle owners.

-It also did not have a legitimate interest justifying the processing.
-Therefore, the Responsible for was requested to pay a fine of €100.
+Moreover, it also did not have a legitimate interest justifying the processing.
+Therefore, the cyclist fined for taking pictures of car number was requested to pay a fine of €100.

 Complaint against the decision of the data protection authority